kentshenlim/Minesweeper-MATLAB/README.md

 In expected order of execution
 - [x] setDifficulty: decide the r, c and number of mines to be passed to build functions (USED)
 - [x] buildMineMap: initiate mine locations as a matrix at the beginning of each game (USED)
-- [x] getAdjacentFragment: return a fragment matrix, for checking of adjacent cells, in getAdjacentMineCount and getZeroPool
+- [x] getAdjacentFragment: return a fragment matrix, for checking of adjacent cells, in getAdjacentMineCount and getZeroPool (USED)
-- [x] buildAdjacentMineCount: return a matrix, with entry showing number of adjacent mines, to be displayed to player
+- [x] buildAdjacentMineCount: return a matrix, with entry showing number of adjacent mines, to be displayed to player (USED)
 - [x] buildInitialDisplay: initiate current display at the beginning, all 0, 0 means unrevealed, 1 means revealed
 - [x] getSafeSpotNum: return number of safe cell to be revealed before victory
 - [x] isProceed: return true if okay, return false if lose, executed every time the player make a choice